-It is recommended to use pyenv for installing and managing Python versions.
+If you're on a Mac, Linux, or Unix system, use pyenv for installing and managing Python versions.
 Please refer to the documentation of this project for detailed installation and usage instructions.
+(The following instructions assume that your system already has bash and curl installed.)